Vocab-Apps/python-pinyin-jyutping-sentence/README.rst

 python-pinyin-jyutping-sentence
 ===============================

-Python module which converts a Chinese sentence from Simplified to Mandarin/Pinyin and Traditional to Cantonese/Jyutping, outputting diacritics (accented characters)
+Python module which converts a Chinese sentence from Simplified to Mandarin/Pinyin and Traditional to Cantonese/Jyutping, outputting diacritics (accented characters).
+I designed this library to create Mandarin and Cantonese flashcards.

 Install
 -------